bdb112/pyfusion/README.rst

 Update:

+Version 0.7.0: beta

+* process_swept Langmuir
+  threshchan is used to determine start and end of plasma residual DC offset removed in get_iprobe
+  IO too small used in mask criterion
+* plot_LP2D - general improvements
+* N2_ puff_correlation - choice of physical units or coefficient
+* write_LP_as_CSV also writes JSON

 Version 0.7.0: alpha

 * fixes to leastsq, add error estimates through covariance (leastsq only) and by tracking the convergence in time (both amoeba and leastsq)
 * also fit has LP filter option and removal of unrelated harmonics